Good long-term memory is essential to tortoises. Different species can be found worldwide, but most are found in semi-arid habitats.

 - Test 3: Researchers assigned a specific color to each tortoise and presented them with two differently colored balls.
 One was the assigned color, while the other was a different color.

 The tortoises successfully mastered each task as instructed.
-Then, the researchers visited the tortoises after time elapsed to see how long they could remember this information.
+Then, the researchers visited the tortoises after time had elapsed to see how long they could remember this information.

 Tortoise Memory Span